Westmont Hospitality Group

 Westmont Hospitality Group is a company nominally based in Mississauga, Ontario, Canada, which owns and manages hotels.
-It was founded by the Mangalji family.
-It is one of the biggest hospitality management companies.
+It was founded by the Mangalji family and is one of the biggest hospitality management companies.
 It currently is managed by Majid Mangalji.
 The total revenue for this company is $700 million.

 The company has strategic alliances with Intercontinental Hotels (as Holiday Inn), Choice Hotels (as Comfort Inn and Quality Inn), Hilton Hotels, Radisson Hotels, and Wyndham Hotels & Resorts.
 It is the successor (through a 1999 corporate takeover) of the Journey's End Corporation, a Canadian hotel management and franchising company.

 History

 In August 2022, together with Angelo Gordon, Westmont Hospitality Group acquired leading Spanish hotel group Room Mate.

 Journey's End Corporation

 In 1978, Maurice H. Rollins (of Rollins Construction, a builder and developer) and Joseph D. Basch of Belleville, Ontario, founded Journey's End Corporation to build new two-story hotels as standardised buildings with no on-site amenities.
 As newly constructed properties in locations reasonably near freeways and airports but often on crossroads without an existing hotel, these were initially priced to compete directly and aggressively against existing Canadian motels.
 At the time, motels typically were small independent properties built long before the 400-series highways and Quebec autoroutes and located on relatively inexpensive land along the old two-lane highways.
 The first motel opened in Belleville, Ontario and was followed by additional locations in Kingston, Peterborough, Cornwall, and Ottawa in succession, eventually expanding across Canada and the northeastern United States.

 These properties were marketed as an alternative carefully positioned between more expensive (but full service) chain hotels of that era and the small, low-cost independent motels.
 The logo for the "Journey's End" brand was a sunset depicted on a black background.
 Rooms were comparable in quality to those of a good hotel, but there would be no pool, restaurant, bar, health club, meeting facilities or other on-site amenities.
 There would be no room service.
 Architectural designs were often generic and varied little from one city to another.
 In addition to motels, Journey's End also developed sub-brands; Journey's End Hotels, which were hi-rise versions of the motels often located in urban locations, and Journey's End Suites, their all-suite concept.

 While the intended target market was "budget-minded business travellers looking for something between the full-service luxury hotels and the clean-but-plain roadside inns," subsequent market research indicated many clients were individuals travelling from small towns across Canada - a group which had traditionally supported small roadside motels.
 By the early 1990s, there were nearly 140 of these bare-bones hotels with a total of 12,000 rooms built with capital from more than 2,400 limited partners.